PedrobyJoao/My-Homepage/README.md

   - HTML/CSS
   - Bootstrap framework
 <br><br>
 This is my first homepage created with HTML/CSS + Bootstrap framework.
-For now, featuring one html file for each page instead of one single page, which I plan to change in the future.<br>
+For now, featuring one html file for each page instead of one single page, which I plan to change in the future.<br><br>
 The page is divided on Home, Portfolio, About Me, Contact.
 <br><br>
 >Considerations: <br>